spaenles/spaenles/Microelectronics_Fabrication.md

 # Results/Analysis

-As we processed the wafers through each step we did a number of calculations related to that step.
-So we knew expected device parameters like gate oxide thickness based on oxidation time, junction depth based on drive in time, and gate dimensions based on the masks.
-Using these parameters the expected electrical characteristics of the device can be found and a family of curves generated.
-Then after measuring the actual device we can compare the observed results with the expected results and do analysis.
-Can see that it is different in x, y and z ways.
-Working theory is that variations in high temperature processes affected parameters like junction depth, gate thickness etc. also possibly variations in etch time as they were etched as a batch so some may be over or underetched.
-End result is that real device differs from theoretical device.
-See graphs below.
-Maybe also some equations.
+As we processed the wafers through each step, we performed calculations related to process parameters, such as expected gate oxide thickness based on oxidation time, junction depth from drive-in diffusion, and gate dimensions determined by lithography masks.
+Using these parameters, I was able to calculate the ecpected electrical characteristics of the MOSFET and generated theoretical I-V curves.

+Once the devices were fabricated, we measured their electrical characteristics and compared them with theoretical predictions.
+The observed discrepancies can be attributed to variations in high-temperature processes, affecting junction depth and gate oxide thickness, as well as batch processing inconsistencies in etching, leading to slight dimensional deviations.
+These factors resulted in measurable differences between the real and theoretical device performance.

+The graphs below illustrate the comparison between the calculated and measured I-V curves.

 **Measured I-V Curves:**